ShiaoZhuang/malloclab/README.md

 # malloclab: writing a dynamic storage allocator

+## Personal Project Lab Record of Summer 2023 CMPSC 473: Operating Systems Design
+## Final score: 151/(150 pts + 30 pts extra credit), more extra credit implementation ideas are in the opening comments of mm.c

 ## Introduction

 **IMPORTANT: You will be required to show a demo as part of this assignment.
 The demo will show 3 parts:**